BentleySciIndustry/NIH-funding-for-first-round-inflation-reduction-act-drugs-approvals/README.md

 # NIH-funding-for-first-round-inflation-reduction-act-drugs-approvals
 Federal financial support for discovery and development of drugs selected for price negotiation in year one of the Inflation Reduction Act: Python analysis code
+See README file in function_data for RePORTER input file creation if needed.